-Uterine fibroid embolization (UFE) is clinically proven, safe, and effective.
+We compiled the uterine fibroid embolization (UFE) clinical data for your review.
+UFE is clinically proven, safe, and effective.
 Dr. Michael Lalezarian reviews the UFE evidence that informs his practice.

 Early Data and Early Understanding